 In 2013 post DOMA this would not be an unusual or impertinent question.
 He has, after all is said and done, devoted himself to photographing naked, young, super-fit, white boys.
 He is brilliant at photographing naked white boys because he loves them.
 He worships them.
 Everything else he photographs dulls by comparison.

 Bruce says that taking a picture of a beautiful boy is like a ‘handshake or a hug’ I would go further… every time he takes a photograph of a beautiful, naked, white boy he is fucking that boy, caressing his ass, sucking on his cock.
-The photographs and films of beautiful, naked, white boys ooze sensuality, eroticism and the promise that we are only one shot away from seeing them hard and proud shooting jizz all over their perfect white bodies.
+The photographs and the films of beautiful, naked, white boys ooze sensuality, eroticism and the merest suggestion that we are only one shot away from seeing them hard and proud… shooting jizz all over their perfect white bodies.